 The bell features an inscription commemorating the Universal Declaration of Human Rights, adopted by the United Nations General Assembly in 1948.
 The Declaration proclaims the inalienable rights which everyone is inherently entitled to as a human being – regardless of race, color, religion, sex, language or other opinion, national or social origin, property, birth or other status. and is rung to celebrate the International Day of Peace.

 We celebrate with the City of Covington, which scored 96 on the 2020 Municipal Equality Index, for being the second highest-scoring city in Kentucky in ratings released by the Human Rights Campaign, the nation’s largest LGBTQ advocacy group.
 The City of Covington provides financial support to Aviatra Accelerators, enabling women entrepreneurs, the NKU Collaborative for Economic Engagement, a one-stop innovation hub for businesses and entrepreneurs, many are minority-owned, to accelerate economic growth in the area, and Renaissance Covington, focused on evolving the Covington community to create a business district rich with a bold entrepreneurial spirit, diversity, history, and creative culture.

-We commend these Northern Kentucky cities – Bellevue, Highland Heights, Fort Thomas, Cold Spring, Newport and Crescent Springs – for passing fairness ordinances outlawing LGBTQ discrimination in employment, housing, and public accommodations over the last two years.
+We commend these Northern Kentucky cities – Covington, Dayton, Bellevue, Highland Heights, Fort Thomas, Cold Spring, Newport, Crescent Springs, Fort Mitchell and Elsmere – for passing fairness ordinances banning LGBTQ discrimination in employment, housing, and public accommodations over the last two years.